Self-made millionaires are a rare & special breed!

 For example, you can stay in that job getting your 2% raise every year because you are comfortable.
 On the other hand, you may be able to get a much bigger salary by changing employers.

 I’m not talking about “risking it all”.
-Self-made millionaires take calculated risks and manage those risks every step of the way to accomplish their goals.
+Self-made millionaires are in the habit of taking calculated risks and manage those risks every step of the way to accomplish their goals.

 Self-Made Millionaires Make Active Income

 Wealth comes first from making an active income.
-And that should be your primary focus in route to $1 million.
+It is the habit of self-made millionaires to focus on active income first and foremost.
+Active income should be your primary focus en route to $1 million.

 Marketing, finance, accounting, operations are all areas where businesses need skills.
 Build your skills and climb the corporate ladder.